decentraland/LAND-permissions-graph/README.md

 ### Operator and UpdateOperator

+Land-level permissions, composed of [Operator](https://github.com/decentraland/proposals/blob/master/dsp/dsp-0010/0010.md#operator) and [UpdateOperator](https://github.com/decentraland/proposals/blob/master/dsp/dsp-0010/0010.md#updateoperator).
 These entities give you a clear idea of which address gave which permission, and to which Land.
 The data is timestamped to allow for historical queries, the last record by `createdAt` is the most recent.
 The id of each Entity is composed of `{blockNumber}-{logIndex}-{type}` where type is Operator or UpdateOperator.
 You can check which type of event triggered the permission by getting the `eventName` prop, which could be:

 - Approval: Grant/revoke operator permissions